Contact Information

 Jenny L. Davis is a citizen of the Chickasaw Nation and an Associate Professor of Anthropology and American Indian Studies at the University of Illinois, Urbana-Champaign where she is the director of the American Indian Studies Program and co-director of the Center for Indigenous Science.
 She is the co-editor of the Studies in Language and Gender series at Oxford University Press.

+In her administrative and service roles at UIUC, she has developed the Native American and Indigenous Language (NAIL) Lab and the Center for Indigenous Science, and works toward the repatriation, co-curation, and care of Indigenous collections (osteological, archaeological, ethnographic, and archival) in both the United States and international contexts.
 From 2019-2022 she served as the Chancellor's Fellow of Indigenous Research & Ethics.
-In that role, she worked to develop initiatives, including a campus-wide NAGPRA office and Tribal Liaison postion, to ensure that the University is knowledgeable about and in compliance with U.S. and tribal government policies and protocols through collaborating with faculty, the NAGPRA Officer, campus and tribal leaders, and advising the Chancellor and Vice Chancellors on issue involving ethical research of Indigenous people, histories, and cultures.
-She currently serves as the co-chair of the campus NAGPRA Advisory Committee and as a member of the Commission for the Ethical Treatment of Human Remains (TCETHER) of the American Anthropological Association.
+In that role, she worked to develop initiatives, including a campus-wide NAGPRA office and Tribal Liaison postion, to ensure that the University is knowledgeable about and in compliance with U.S. and tribal government policies and protocols.
+From 2017-2019 she was the acting NAGPRA officer for the Department of Anthropology and the College of Liberal Arts & Sciences at UIUC, and she has served as the co/chair of the campus NAGPRA Advisory Committee since its establishment in 2020.
+She has been an appointed member of the Commission for the Ethical Treatment of Human Remains (TCETHER) of the American Anthropological Association since 2023 (the final report can be found here).

 Research Interests